 First, open the CTS Verifier app and in the menu of tests, scroll to "Camera ITS Test" and select it.
 There is a splash-screen dialog with some brief instructions (though note that the instructions in this doc are more detailed).
 Once the "OK" button is pressed, the following screen can be seen, in which the green tick ("pass") button is greyed out and not selectable:

-Second, from the host PC, run the ITS tests for each camera on the device from the top-level CameraITS/ directory.
-For example, for a device with front and rear cameras, the commands would be:
+Second, from the host PC, run the ITS tests from the top-level CameraITS/ directory.
+For example, for a device with front and rear cameras, the command would be: